-While the effective writing skills you obtain will ideally result in publication or an award, you will also apply these skills in professional contexts upon leaving the university.
-Communication skills are needed in the operating forces to write orders, deliver inspiring speeches, brief superiors, and send emails.
+During your time at the university, you will hone your writing skills, not only in hopes of attaining an award or publication but also to improve your professional communication skills.
+Communication skills are needed in the operating forces to write orders, deliver inspiring speeches, brief superiors, send emails, and even engage with the media.
 In the operating forces, there are few chances to develop these skills, which is why they are so heavily emphasized in the schoolhouses.